xabbu42/Master/arbeit.md

 *global* prehistory of a $(⊃ □)$ rule, which by the *local* definition
 \label{defcut} is not a local prehistoric family.

-To handle proof terms $s⋅t$ in the next chapter an additional rule for modus ponens under $□$ is necessary.
+To handle terms $s⋅t$ in the next chapter an additional rule for modus ponens under $□$ is necessary.
 We therefore introduce here the new rule (□Cut) as follows: